 SES would do an objective analysis and present the correct picture to the shareholders including potential dilution/potential increase in Promoters shareholding and recommend based on other governance issues and regulatory disclosures as well.
-SES would raise concern in the Report related to drafting if the Notice does not clearly indicate the number of shares to be tendered by the Promoters under the buyback scheme, however, SES would recommend voting in favour of the resolution.
+The Notice should clearly indicate the number of shares to be tendered by the Promoters under the buyback scheme.

-SES in normal course would recommend voting FOR the proposal, however, could deviate from the policy on case to case basis especially if there is a disproportionate increase in the promoter shareholding or buy back is being used to consolidate the Promoter shareholding.
-In such cases SES would flag the issue rather than opposing the proposal.
+SES may not support the buy-back proposal if there is a disproportionate increase in the promoter shareholding or buy back is being used to consolidate the Promoter shareholding.
 However, there would be no issues if the Company is transparent about its intention at the time of seeking approval from shareholders.